code-reaper08/Figma-to-HTML/README.md

 Still it have some nasty issues, I might reiterate the dev process to acheive the design planned.

 ### Issues:
-1. Not at all responsive😢 (Works as expected in only desktop)
+1. Not at all responsive😢 (Works as expected in only desktop).
 2. some placement issues.
 Need to study more on layering things.

 ### Design planned: